okta/okta-sdk-java/README.md

 ## Contribute to the Project

 Take a look at the (contribution guide)[CONTRIBUTING.md] and the [build instructions wiki](https://github.com/okta/okta-sdk-java/wiki/Build-It) (though just cloning the repo and running `mvn install` should get you going).

+## Versioning

+This project follows [SemVer](https://semver.org/) to retain binary compatibility (not source compatibility).
+This is similar to the stance the [OSGI Alliance](https://www.osgi.org/wp-content/uploads/SemanticVersioning.pdf) has taken.

+In practical terms this means we may add methods to interfaces between MINOR version releases, this should not effect your application at runtime.
+If for some reason this is causing your project a lot of grief please [reach out to us](https://devforum.okta.com/)!